nils-braun/b2luigi/docs/advanced/development.rst

             git push
             git push --tags

     d.
-Update the ``CHANGELOG.md`` following the `Keep a Changelog`_ format.
+Create a new `release`_ on github, with the description copied from the ``CHANGELOG.md``.

     e.
-Create a new `release`_ on github, with the description copied from the ``CHANGELOG.md``.

-    f.
 Check that the new release had been published to PyPi, which should happen automatically via github `actions`_.
 Alternatively, you can also manually publish a release via

         .. code-block:: bash